bombasticSlacks/Aspirant/Game/Combat-Training.md

 Your character may add their fitness skill to rolls for immediate effects of injuries, resist death from critical injuries to the chest, and to not collapse from being wounded.

 #### Bury Them
-If an enemy is prone, and you make a melee attack against them, you receive a +4 to hit, and you add 3 to your damage roll.
+If an enemy is on the ground, and you make a [Melee](Melee) attack against them, you receive a +4 to the skill test, and you add 3 to your [Damage Bonus](Weapons#Damage%20Bonus).

 ---